A diagnosis of

 Wash all fruits and vegetables thoroughly, even if you plan on peeling the fruit or vegetable.Wash your hands and food preparation surfaces before and after preparing food, especially after handing raw meat.Thaw meat in the refrigerator, not on the kitchen counter.Be sure to cook meat and eggs thoroughly.Avoid raw shellfish and sushi.Use only pasteurized or processed ciders and juices and pasteurized milk and cheese.

 And remember, your doctors may have some helpful hints of their own.
-There are also some medicines that can stimulate your appetite, reduce nausea, and generally boost your mood.
+There are also some medications that can stimulate your appetite, reduce nausea, and generally boost your mood.